alanhkarp/SitePasswordWeb/README.md

 -------------------------------------------

 SitePassword stores your settings in a bookmark in the SitePasswordData bookmark folder.
-You don't have to remember your settings if you synchonize your bookmarks to this machine.
+You don't have to remember your settings if you synchonize your bookmarks to a given machine.
 You can click on the bookmark for the domain name to open this page with the form filled in, or you can paste the bookmark into the form.